 Gen Z’s spending power is growing, and is predicted to increase to 48% by 2030 as more Gen Zers enter the workforce, according to Afterpay’s Gen Z report.
 As this generation becomes a critical part of the consumer sector, here’s what you need to know about their spending habits and how to reach them.

 Love it or hate it, Gen Z is known for its values.
 Many of its members are engaged with social and political issues, and they’re known for their activism on topics such as climate change, racial justice, and LGBTQI+ rights.

 In a retail setting, they care deeply about sustainability and understand the link between excessive consumption and global warming.
 After all, climate change will affect this generation far more than those before it.

 Of the more than 4,000 consumers Afterpay surveyed in Australia, New Zealand, the U.S., the UK, and Canada, 57% said they buy sustainable products when possible.
 They’re also more likely to stay away from brands that do not meet their ethical standards: One in five Gen Zers abandoned a brand in the last year based on its reputation for sustainability and ethics.

 Where are they shopping?

-Being extremely online, Gen Z is incredibly savvy and does much of its research and purchasing over the internet.
-In Afterpay’s survey, 64% of Gen Zs and millennials alike said they preferred to shop online rather than in person.
+Being extremely online, Gen Z is incredibly savvy and does much of their research and purchasing over the internet.
+In Afterpay’s survey, 64% of Gen Zers and millennials alike said they preferred to shop online rather than in person.
 They like the convenience of being able to shop from anywhere 24/7, the ease of being able to compare multiple stores as they search for what they want, and the reassurance of reading reviews and ratings.